 2. Select the Right Fabric and Thread Count

-For example, cotton sateen bedding generally works better for pet co-sleepers than jersey or nylon materials, which attract hair and fur, which can be difficult to clean off.
+For example, cotton sateen bedding generally works better for pet co-sleepers than jersey or nylon materials, which attract hair and fur that can be difficult to clean off.
 Pet hair clings to wool, so it’s best to avoid it as well.
 Cheap fabric will not last long after deep washes, either.

 3. Keep Spare Sheets Handy

 Make sure all of your bedding options are comfortable and cozy, so you and your pet can always get a good night’s sleep!
 It will also make it easier to swap out sets if your sheets are of similar quality.
 You may be more reluctant to change and wash sheets if the replacements are not as comfy – allowing more pet fur and bacteria to build up.

-If you don’t want to replace your current bedding with fabric that will attract less hair, you may need to bump up your cleaning schedule to keep your bed odor-free and spotless.
-To optimize your wash and remove lingering odors and fur, toss your bedding into the dryer first and run it on an air cycle or no-heat cycle.
+If you don’t want to replace your current bedding with fabric that will attract less hair, you may need to step up your cleaning schedule to keep your bed odor-free and spotless.
+Here’s how to wash your bedding the right way if you have pets:

 - Clean the clogged lint trap immediately and remove everything that’s collected from your bedding.
 This will prevent any contaminants from being redeposited onto the other things you wash.
 Clearing the lint trap will also increase air circulation and prevent odor buildup.

 5. Vacuum Your Bedding